Starting your own life drawing group is easier than you might think. There were few life drawing opportunities near where I live.

 When sending or posting the invitation to attend, be sure to include a list of what artists should expect to bring.
 If drawing paper is provided, let them know.
 If they need to bring easels, let them know.

-A small kitchen time can be used to signal breaks time.
+A small kitchen timer or smartphone timer can be used to signal breaks time.
 Our group often lets the model set and control the timer to ensure they get a break at the appropriate time.
 This frees the artists up to focus on creating artwork.

 Author: Sonia Reeder-Jones